 Alert Iowa Statewide Messaging System

 Alert Iowa is a statewide mass notification and emergency messaging system.
 The system can be used by state and local authorities to quickly disseminate emergency information to residents in counties that utilize the system.
 The system is available, free of charge, to all counties, however, they are not required to use the system.
-Only 15 of Iowa's 99 counties are not using Alert Iowa.
+Only 9 of Iowa’s 99 counties have not signed up to use Alert Iowa.

 Alert Iowa will allow citizens to sign up for the types of alerts they would like to receive.
 The best way to receive messages is via text message.
 Messages may contain photo, video and audio attachments to help subscribers better understand the situation at hand, or where to find additional information.

-The map below shows the counties that have signed up to join the Alert Iowa system.
-Citizens will be able to sign up to receive alerts on the county's registration page.
+The Iowa county map below shows the counties that have signed up to join the Alert Iowa system.
+Citizens will be able to sign up to receive alerts on the county’s registration page.
 If you choose, you may sign up to receive alerts in multiple counties.
-Click here for a PDF of this map.

 What are Wireless Emergency Alerts?